ARYANjoshi09/ARYANjoshi09/README.md

 Hello, I'm Aryan! 👋 I'm passionate about coding and technology.
 This is my GitHub profile where I showcase my projects and contributions.
 Feel free to explore and get in touch!

 ## About Me

-I am a  programmer and founder.
-I have a strong background in  programming.
-I enjoy working on  web development.
-In my free time, I also like to walk on my terrace.
+  👋Hi there!
+I'm Aryan Joshi, a passionate coder and technology enthusiast currently pursuing my degree at IIT Madras.
+I am extremely enthusiastic about the world of coding and how it empowers us to create innovative solutions and shape the future.

 ## Skills

-- Programming languages: C++,Python,javascript..
+- Programming languages: C++, javascript,DSA.
-- Technologies: React, React.js,...
-- Other skills: AI&ML.
+- Other skills: frontend developer (HTML5, CSS3, JS) , Figma(UI/UX)

 ## Connect with Me